quicwg/base-drafts/draft-ietf-quic-recovery.md

 DetectLostPackets is called every time an ACK is received and operates on the sent_packets for that packet number space.
-If the loss detection timer expires and the loss_time is set, the previous largest acked packet is supplied.
+If the loss detection timer expires and the loss_time is set, the previous largest acknowledged packet is supplied.

 DetectLostPackets takes one parameter, acked, which is the largest acked packet.